peat-platform/auth-api/README.md

 ## Documentation

-API documentation can be found on the OPENi website (http://dev.openi-ict.eu/api-docs/#!/crud).
+API documentation can be found on the PEAT website (http://dev.peat-platform.org/api-docs/#!/crud).

 ## License
 Copyright (c) 2014